 Jessica Morden: My hon.
 Friend talks about the valleys.
 Does he agree that Newport is also affected?
 We are very proud of the civil service jobs we have in Newport; there are hundreds at Sovereign House, the DWP office.
 Does my hon.
 Friend agree that in a drive to centralise the Government are overlooking the importance of local jobs and local expertise from local people?
 That would be lost, given the travel...

-Jessica Morden: To ask the Secretary of State for Business, Energy and Industrial Strategy, what progress he has made in establishing a steel sector deal.
+Jessica Morden: To ask the Secretary of State for Business, Energy and Industrial Strategy, when he next plans to convene a Steel Council.